By: Marilyn L. Davis

 Now, let’s start with the most common unnecessary words and get that out of the way.

 The following is better: Take out adjectives and adverbs that do not add strength or value to your article.
-(15 words), which means I have removed ten words without changing the meaning and written a stronger sentence.
+(15 words).
+I have removed ten words without changing the meaning and written a stronger sentence.

 The most overused adverbs often end in “ly.”
 Check each article before you hit publish.
 Use your “search” or “find” function to isolate these “ly” adverbs and see if they add to the content.